Free Online Courses With Certificates 2026: Actually Free List

 4. HubSpot Academy — Best for Marketing and Sales

-5. IBM Skills Build and IBM SkillsBuild
+5. IBM SkillsBuild

 IBM offers free learning paths through IBM SkillsBuild covering AI Foundations, Data Fundamentals, and Cybersecurity Fundamentals.
 Completion earns IBM digital credentials (badges), which are verifiable and carry IBM's brand.
 IBM AI Foundations, in particular, is free and covers machine learning concepts at a digestible level.